agiantwhale/caenhacks/README.md

 University of Michigan CAEN Hacks
 =================================

 A bunch of recipes for [University of Michigan's CAEN Linux](http://caen.engin.umich.edu/faqs/linux).

-Contributions are welcome!
+**I've graduated and I don't have CAEN access.
+If someone else wants to take the reigns on this guide, let me know!**

 * Recipes
   * [Change your shell to ZSH](#change-your-shell-to-zsh)